-Each keynote speaker’s content has an area of focus: keynote speakers specialize in everything from sales to global affairs to teambuilding to positive thinking.
-And, no doubt, someone out there specializes in negative thinking as well.
+Each keynote speaker’s content has an area of focus: keynote speakers specialise in everything from sales to global affairs to team building to positive thinking.
+And, no doubt, someone out there specialises in negative thinking as well.

 But the more important meaning of “what happens during that time the keynote speaker is onstage,” — what the keynote speaker can do for your event and, perhaps, for your company trajectory, can be more opaque.
 How do keynote speakers add value to your company, your event, your conference, your corporate future–if in fact they do?

 On this we go to a couple of offstage experts: